 Mithaka People are Traditional Owners who in accordance with Mithaka customary laws and traditions have social, economic, cultural and spiritual affiliations with, and responsibilities for, Mithaka traditional land and waters.
 Today’s Mithaka people are formed by two major family groups – the Gorringe and McCarthy families.

-Our People have lived and worked across these lands for generations and hold strong connections to the ancient and contemporary systems it supports.
+Our People ghostwriting365.de have lived and worked across these lands for generations and hold strong connections to the ancient and contemporary systems it supports.
 This includes Mithaka Peoples’ connections to the region’s communities, the Barcoo and Diamantina Shires, and tourism, pastoral and mining industries operating throughout the area.

 Partnering to Deliver the strategic plan